-Table 5: Three year sales averages of crushed rock for aggregate use in the Tees Valley(thousand tonnes)
+Table 5: Three year sales averages of crushed rock for aggregate use in the Tees Valley (thousand tonnes)

-Period 2005-2007 2007-2009 2009-2011 2011-2013 2012-2014

-Estimated 80 61 24 31 34
+Period 2005-07 2007-09 2009-11 2011-13 2014-16 Estimated Tees Valley Sales Average 80 61 24 31 39

-Tees Valley

-Sales Average

 - 3.8 Due to the low levels of estimated sales in the Tees Valley and the low ten year sales average, three year sales averages have been considered to give a greater understanding of the sales trends for crushed rock.
-These averages are shown in Table 5. - 3.9 It can be seen that sales from the Tees Valley have dropped significantly over the 10 year period, by 60.24%.
-This is likely to reflect the change in economic conditions, and thus demand for aggregates, plus a higher proportion of output from Hart Quarry being used for agricultural lime.
+These averages are shown in Table 5. - 3.9 It can be seen from Table 4 that sales of crushed rock for aggregates use in the Tees Valley have increased from 2014 following a period of lower sales during the period 2007 to 2013 due to the economic downturn.
 Production from Hart Quarry has varied considerably since 1971, generally in response to prevailing market conditions.
+Another factor which contributed towards reduced sales is competition from

-Sales have also dropped due to competition from Europe.
-It may also be influenced by waste policy which encourages the recycling of aggregates and increased efficiency in construction techniques. - 3.10 While sales remain significantly lower than during the 2005-2007 period, it can be seen that there has been some minor recovery with an increase of 41% between 2009-2011 and 2012-2014.
+Europe.
+It may also be influenced by waste policy which encourages the recycling of aggregates and increased efficiency in construction techniques.

+- 3.10 Table 5 shows that sales during the 2012-2014 period were significantly lower than during the 2005-2007 period.
+It can be seen that there was some minor recovery with an increase of 41% between 2009-2011 and 2012-2014.
 However, this is as a result of increasing production of agricultural lime. - 3.11 It should also be noted that the nearest mineral producing units to the Tees Valley, Aycliffe East Quarry in County Durham, ceased mineral production in 2013.
-The closure of this site is significant as it is assumed that due to its proximity, the majority of sales from the quarry were used in the Tees Valley.
+The closure of this site is significant as it is assumed that due to its proximity, Darlington and Tees Valley were significant markets for crushed rock sold from the quarry.